 (Note 16) Broin v.
 Philip Morris, Inc. was a class action filed in Circuit Court in Miami-Dade County, Florida in 1991 and brought on behalf of flight attendants alleged to have suffered from diseases or ailments caused by exposure to ETS in airplane cabins.
-In October 1997, RJRT, B&W, Lorillard Tobacco and other cigarette manufacturer defendants settled Broin, agreeing to pay a total of US\$300 million (approximately £221.5 million) in three annual US\$100 million (approximately £73.8 million) instalments, allocated among the companies by market share, to fund research on the early detection and cure of diseases associated with tobacco smoke.
-It also required those companies to pay a total of US\$49 million (approximately £36.2 million) for the plaintiffs' counsel's fees and expenses.
-RJRT's portion of these payments was approximately US\$86 million (approximately £63.5 million); B&W's was approximately US\$57 million (approximately £42.1 million); and Lorillard Tobacco's was approximately US\$31 million (approximately £22.9 million).
+In October 1997, RJRT, B&W, Lorillard Tobacco and other cigarette manufacturer defendants settled Broin, agreeing to pay a total of US\$300 million (approximately £249 million) in three annual US\$100 million (approximately £83.1 million) instalments, allocated among the companies by market share, to fund research on the early detection and cure of diseases associated with tobacco smoke.
+It also required those companies to pay a total of US\$49 million (approximately £40.7 million) for the plaintiffs' counsel's fees and expenses.
+RJRT's portion of these payments was approximately US\$86 million (approximately £71.5 million); B&W's was approximately US\$57 million (approximately £47.4 million); and Lorillard Tobacco's was approximately US\$31 million (approximately £25.8 million).
 The settlement agreement, among other things, limits the types of claims class members may bring and eliminates claims for punitive damages.
 The settlement agreement also provides that, in individual cases by class members that are referred to as Broin II lawsuits, the defendants will bear the burden of proof with respect to whether ETS can cause certain specifically enumerated diseases, referred to as "general causation".
-With respect to all other liability issues, including whether an individual plaintiffs disease was caused by his or her exposure to ETS in airplane cabins, referred to as "specific causation", individual plaintiffs will bear the burden of proof.
+With respect to all other liability issues, including whether an individual plaintiff's disease was caused by his or her exposure to ETS in airplane cabins, referred to as "specific causation", individual plaintiffs will bear the burden of proof.
 On 7 September 1999, the Florida Supreme Court approved the settlement.
 There have been no Broin II trials since 2007.
 There have been periodic efforts to activate cases and the Group expects this to continue over time.

-(Note 17) Includes claims brought against Lorillard Tobacco and Lorillard Inc. by individuals who seek damages resulting from their alleged exposure to asbestos fibres that were incorporated into filter material used in one brand of cigarettes manufactured by a predecessor to Lorillard Tobacco for a limited period of time ending more than 50 years ago.
-Pursuant to the terms of a 1952 agreement between P. Lorillard Company and H&V Specialties Co., Inc. (the manufacturer of the filter material), Lorillard Tobacco is required to indemnify Hollingsworth & Vose for legal fees, expenses, judgments and resolutions in cases and claims alleging injury from finished products sold by P. Lorillard Company that contained the filter material.
-As of 31 December 2021, Lorillard Tobacco and/or Lorillard Inc. was a defendant in 46 Filter Cases.
-Since 1 January 2019, Lorillard Tobacco and RJRT have paid, or have reached agreement to pay, a total of approximately US\$25.9 million (approximately £19.1 million) in settlements to resolve 102 Filter Cases.
+(Note 17) Includes claims brought against Lorillard Tobacco and Lorillard Inc. by individuals who seek damages resulting from their alleged exposure to asbestos fibres that were incorporated into filter material used in one brand of cigarettes manufactured by a predecessor to Lorillard Tobacco for a limited period of time ending more than 60 years ago.
+Pursuant to a 1952 agreement between P. Lorillard Company and H&V Specialties Co., Inc. (the manufacturer of the filter material), Lorillard Tobacco is required to indemnify Hollingsworth & Vose for legal fees, expenses, judgments and resolutions in cases and claims alleging injury from finished products sold by P. Lorillard Company that contained the filter material.
+As at 31 December 2022, Lorillard Tobacco and/or Lorillard Inc. was a defendant in 46 Filter Cases.
+Since 1 January 2020, Lorillard Tobacco and RJRT have paid, or have reached agreement to pay, a total of approximately US\$22.3 million (approximately £18.5 million) in settlements to resolve 84 Filter Cases.